Business Banking Dispute cases need to be 'constructed' properly and how they are constructed can be a deciding factor

-IBAS experience is that FOS business banking complaints need to be properly 'constructed' and therefore require careful research covering the whole period of the banking complaint, including the initial complaint to the bank (which is often verbally made - but will be noted by the bank and produced
+IBAS experience is that FOS business banking complaints need to be properly 'constructed' and they require careful research covering the whole period of the banking complaint, including the initial complaint to the bank (which is often verbally made - but will be noted by the bank and produced

 Thatʼs because your bank knows precisely how the FOS works and they will use the material they have in their files (which will include telephone conversations with you) to construct the bankʼs ʻFinal Responseʼ letter to enable them to dilute, refute or deny business banking dispute claims and complaints.
-Banks also know exactly how the FOS works and from that knowledge they know how the FOS can be persuaded to the bank's view.
+Banks also know how the FOS can be persuaded to the bank's view.